 The digital ID card and e-services are built on state-of-the-art technological solutions, including 2048-bit public key encryption and a two-stage PIN system.
-The digital ID card is not a physical identification or a travel document, and does not display a photo.
+The digital ID card is not a physical identification or a travel document and does not display a photo.

 The average number of startups in Europe is 5 per 100,000 people.
 Estonia ranks 6 times higher than the European average, taking the third place in Europe.

-Below is an overview on the advantages of starting up in Estonia by Startup Estonia, the organization taking care of the startup ecosystem.
+Below is an overview of the advantages of starting up in Estonia by Startup Estonia, the organization taking care of the startup ecosystem.
 Contact them if you have any questions or simply take a look at the Estonian startup database to find possible partners.

 These websites can be useful when planning to establish a company: